hjbct44/PorkPi/README.md

    4. db - the data read from the DHT22 and HX711.
 This can get very large 5.Batches - a sheet to record information about curing batches

+   There is a secondary Dash spreadsheet which links latest data onto a smaller sheet which can be viewed on a cell phone